 RISKS (CONTINUED) Interest rate risk Interest rate risk refers to the impact of interest rate changes on the valuation of Sukuk and Islamic money market instruments.
 When interest rates rise, Sukuk and Islamic money market instruments' prices generally decline and this may lower the market and Islamic money market instruments.
 In managing the Sukuk, Principal takes into account the coupon rate and time to maturity of the Sukuk with an aim to mitigate the interest rate risk.
 As for Islamic money market instruments, the typical tenor of these instruments are less than 12-month maturity and unlike Sukuk, any change to interest rate will only have a minor impact to the prices of these instruments.
+Note: Please note that although Sukuk is a non-interest bearing instrument, its price movement is correlated to the movement in the interest rates.
+As such, investment in Sukuk will have an exposure to the movement of the interest rate referred herein is to the general interest rate of the country, which may affect the value of the investment of the target fund.
 Risk associated with investing in CIS Since the target fund may invest into Islamic CIS, there is a risk of concentration into Islamic CIS, in which the Islamic CIS's management company has absolute discretion over the Islamic CIS's investment technique and knowledge, operational controls and management.
 In the event of mismanagement of the Islamic CIS and/or the management company, the NAV of the target fund, which invests into those Islamic CIS would be affected negatively.
 Should the situation arise, Principal will seek for another Islamic CIS that is consistent with the objective of the target fund.

-Source : Principal Asset Management Bhd Date : 30 October 2024
+Source : Principal Asset Management Bhd Date : 29 November 2024